 This Chunky page is going in a special book.

-For the front I worked on another take on the Textured Cuttlebug technique.
+Textured Cuttlebug technique.
 I ran a 5" x 5" piece of card stock through the xyron to make the entire back sticky.
 I cut out a piece of the xyron protective backing the size of an image I want to use and placed it over the center of the card stock.
 I used a variety of embossed papers done from assorted Cuttlebug embossing folders, and adhered them in a frame shape to my card stock.

 I skipped the gesso stage and colored the paper with three Lumiere paints.